lightalan/subwayclock/subway.md

 them yourself.
 To get the best possible look, you should start with vector images and scale them to bitmaps (using Inkscape, Cairosvg or similar software) which are sized correctly for your display.
 For the 1280x800 monitor that I used, 300x300 PNG images worked the best.
+The images must be square and ideally 37.5% of the vertical resolution of your display.
+If they are not the optimal size, the software will scale them (provided they are still square), but the results will not be great.
-Put your images in the `/home/pi/subway/icons` directory with names such as `R.png` for the *R* train, `Q.png` for the *Q* train, etc. You will also need an image called ` unknown.png` for the edge case where an unknown train comes up.
+Put your images in the `/home/pi/subway/icons` directory with names such as `R.png` for the *R* train, `Q.png` for the *Q* train, etc.
+This is all case-sensitive, so make sure the train names are upper-case and .png is lower-case.
+You will also need an image called ` unknown.png` for the edge case where an unknown train comes up.

 ## Test the Software
 From the `/home/pi/subway` directory, run `subway.py` and make sure everything is working _before_ plugging in your moinitor.